 Lab Group – Emerald Stage 8:45-10 pm

 The tragic loss of CharlestheFirst in December has devastated the bass/EDM community.
 In his stead, honoring his memory and legacy of experimental, dreamy downtempo bass will be Lab Group, the collaborative new trio Charles was a part of alongside Supertask and Potions.
-Expect low-end bass frequencies and deep-wobble melodies that seem to slow down time, rippling through the crowd at the main stage with a sfmfstaffising depth of emotion.
+Expect low-end bass frequencies and deep-wobble melodies that seem to slow down time, rippling through the crowd at the main stage with a surprising depth of emotion.

 Liquid Stranger – Emerald Stage 10:45 pm – 12 am